 Let me try to answer this:

-Now it would need someone look into the social profile (or this can be automated), but looking at the following pointers can give you some valuable insight about what I am trying to say here:
+Now it would need someone to look into the social profile (or this can be automated).
+But, looking at the following pointers can give you some valuable insight into what I am trying to say here: